 The ballroom's front overmantel is plaster on wood with the manufacturer's mark of John A Moore Company, Baltimore, 1890.
-It was removed in the 1910s, stored on site until the 1970s, moved to Winston-Salem for possible use there by previous owner Robert Harper, and returned to its original place after 90-some years in 2006.
+It was removed in 1917, stored in the carriage house until the 1970s, moved to Winston-Salem for possible use there, and returned to its original place in 2006 - 89 years after its removal.

 An elegant dining room includes a large interior stained glass window displaying an enchanting vineyard theme.
 The pocket door is a reproduction, modeled on the originals in the ballroom.
-The fireplace tiles of shepherds were designed by William Wood Gallimore for the Trent Tile Company of Trenton, NJ - one of the finest makers of the time.
-The overmantel is also believed to be original to the house, returned here in 2007 from the Forrest Hills area of the city.
+The fireplace tiles of shepherds were designed by William Wood Gallimore for the Trent Tile Company of Trenton, NJ - the finest maker of the time.
+The overmantel is also original, returned here in 2007 from the Forrest Hills area of the city.